Pre-action protocol for resolution of package travel claims

 (5) if proceedings were started the small claims track would not be the normal track for that claim.

-(Rule 26.6 provides that the small claims track is not the normal track where the value of any claim for damages for personal injuries (defined as compensation for pain, suffering and loss of amenity) is more than £1,000.)
+(Rule 26.6 provides that the small claims track is not the normal track where the value of any claim for damages for personal injuries (defined as compensation for pain, suffering and loss of amenity), other than a claim arising from a road traffic accident, is more than £1,500.)

 4.2 This Protocol ceases to apply to a claim where, at any stage, the claimant notifies the defendant the claim has been revalued at more than the upper limit.
 However, the spirit, if not the letter of this Protocol should still be followed for claims which could potentially be allocated to the multi-track (or small claims track).